yeahwhat-mc/fallback-webserver/README.md

     # Fallback location
     location @fallback {
         # Redirect with 302 (temporary redirect) to maintenance page hosted on GitHub pages
-        return 302 $scheme://fallback.yeahwh.at/maintenance/forums;
+        return 302 $scheme://fallback.yeahwh.at/#forums;
     }
 }
 ```

 The rest of the magic happens via JavaScript in the actual maintenance page.
 Checkout [`assets/js/_main.js`](assets/js/_main.js).
-As soon you visit the fallback page, it trys to connect to the referring site every 5 seconds to check if its already online again (HTTP status == 200?).
+As soon you visit the fallback page, it trys to connect to the referring site (subdomain gets passed via URL hash) every 10 seconds to check if its already online again (HTTP status == 200).
 If so, you'll get redirected to the site which was actually in maintenance.
 If not, it will start to check again in the background.

 ### Requirements